 Disabled veteran: as defined in ORS 408.225.

 Disposition reason: a standardized reason assigned to an applicant not moving forward in the selection process.

+Domestic Partner: One of the two individuals party to a civil contract described in ORS 106.300 to 106.340 entered into in person between two individuals who are at least 18 years of age, who are otherwise capable and at least one of whom is a resident of Oregon.

 Doublefill: the addition of a position that does not have budget authority (non-budgeted) and is not a job share.